El Salvador: Military

 The Armed Forces of El Salvador have three branches: the Salvadoran Army, the Salvadoran Air Force and the Navy of El Salvador.
-There are around 25,000 personnel in the armed forces in total.
+There are around 40,000 personnel in the armed forces in total.

 Incarceration

 As of February 2025, El Salvador had the highest prisoner rate worldwide, with over 1,600 prisoners per 100,000 of the national population.

 El Salvador’s Terrorism Confinement Center (CECOT) mega-prison is considered the largest prison in the Americas with a capacity of 40,000 inmates.
 The incarcerations have been part of president Bukele’s efforts to reduce high crime rates and gang violence.
 In March 2025, the United States transferred more than 200 immigrants, alleging them to be members of a Venezuelan gang, to be imprisoned in El Salvador in violation of court orders.

 Human rights

 Amnesty International has drawn attention to several arrests of police officers for unlawful police killings.
-Other issues to gain Amnesty International's attention include missing children, failure of law enforcement to properly investigate and prosecute crimes against women properly, and rendering organized labour illegal.
+Other issues to gain Amnesty International's attention include missing children, failure of law enforcement to properly investigate and prosecute crimes against women, and rendering organized labour illegal.

 Abortion is banned, with no exceptions for rape, incest, or threat to the mother's life; as a result, 180 women have been imprisoned in the last two decades, some for up to 30 years.
 Discrimination against LGBT people in El Salvador is very widespread.
 In a 2013 survey by Pew Research, 53% of Salvadorans believe that homosexuality should not be accepted by society.
 Although homosexuality itself is legal, gay marriage is legally not recognized, as proposals were rejected twice in 2006, and once again in 2009.